os-threat/Stix-ORM/docs/protocols/stix21/sub/File-Windows-PE-Binary.md

-# File-Windows-PE-Binary Cyber Obervable Object
+# File-Windows-PE-Binary Extension Object

 **Stix and TypeQL Object Type:**  `windows-pebinary-ext`

-The Windowsï¿½ PE Binary File extension specifies a default extension for capturing properties specific to Windows portable executable (PE) files.
+The Windows PE Binary File extension specifies a default extension for capturing properties specific to Windows portable executable (PE) files.
 The key for this extension when used in the extensions dictionary MUST be windows-pebinary-ext.
 Note that this predefined extension does not use the extension facility described in section 7.3.
 An object using the Windowsï¿½ PE Binary File Extension MUST contain at least one property other than the required pe_type property from this extension.

 Note that the example below also contains data and properties from the "windows-pe-optional-header-type" and the "windows-pe-section-type"